stevekaeser/RepData_PeerAssessment1/PA1_template.md

 maxSteps <- meanByInterval[maxStepsRow,]$steps
 ```

-The interval with the average maximum number of steps is `r maxInterval`, representing `r maxSteps` steps.
+The interval with the average maximum number of steps is 835, representing 206.1698113 steps.

 ## Imputing missing values